uppedtrout/Better-config/README.md

 The Fourteenth Name is ZIUKKINNA
 Giveth excellent knowledge concerning the movements of the stars and the meanings thereof, of which the Chaldaens possessed this same knowledge in abundance.
-The Word is GIBBILANNU and the Seal is this:Downloaded from www.holybooks.com The Fifteenth Name is ZIKU
+The Word is GIBBILANNU and the Seal is this:
+The Fifteenth Name is ZIKU
 This Power bestoweth Riches of all kinds, and can tell where treasury is hidden.
 Knower of the Secrets of the Earth.
 His Word is GIGGIMAGANPA and his Seal is this: